|Guide||♦||25 Triplogs||0 Topics|

 You'll enjoy good views and get a tour of most of the biological life zones which grace the slopes of the Santa Catalinas along this moderate to more difficult trail.
-From its upper terminus at Showers Point Group Campground, Palisade Trail starts out through stands of old-growth ponderosa pine and drops down the ridge which separates Palisade and Pine canyons.
+From its upper terminus at Showers Point Group Campground, Palisade Trail starts through stands of old-growth ponderosa pine and drops down the ridge which separates Palisade(west) and Pine(east) canyons.
 Upper sections of the trail are shaded and carpeted with pine needles.
 Views through the trees extend into both canyons and to the Sabino Basin below.
 In the distance, the city of Tucson spreads across the broad Tucson Basin.

-Mud Springs is the only reliable water source along the Palisade Trail and, after dropping into Pine Canyon to visit it, the trail sidehills back to the ridge to treat you to expansive views of Pine Canyon, parts of the central canyons of the Santa Catalinas and the Front Range.
+Mud Springs is the only reliable water source along the Palisade Trail and, after dropping into Pine Canyon to visit it, the trail sidehills back to the ridge to treat you to expansive views of Pine Canyon, parts of the central canyons of the Santa Catalinas, and the Front Range.
 Below Mud Springs, the trail drops into lower Pine Canyon down a two-mile series of steep but solid switchbacks which tend to be brushy and rocky for much of their length.
 The trail can be hard to find in this area.
 Watch for rock cairns -- a cairn is a small stack of rocks -- to guide you.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.